ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-dms-migration.md

  [https://github.com/ministryofjustice/cloud-platform-terraform-dms](https://github.com/ministryofjustice/cloud-platform-terraform-dms)

- Please also note that at this is a sensitive step, please consult with the Cloud Platform beforehand.
+ Please also note that as this is a sensitive step, please consult with the Cloud Platform beforehand.

 #### Step 4 - Post-Data